 Surprisingly little is known of the occurrence of the White-breasted Nuthatch in the Florida Parishes, at the northern edge of the checklist area.
 This writer has found it on one occasion near Fluker in northwest Tangipahoa Parish and it has been found near Hackley in Washington Parish.
 Clearly much needs to be done to clarify its status in this area.
 Recently there have been one or two records from Mandeville.
-It has not occurred south of Lake Pontchartrain or, apparently, even in pine flat habitat north of the lake, preferring instead pine uplands with relatively mature mixed pine-deciduous woods.
-Note, however, that the records in the checklist area proper are from areas not far north of the lake, though the most recent was nearly 90 years ago: July 10 and 23, 1888 at Covington (fide HCO); Aug.
-21, 1890 on Bedico Cr. (fide HCO); in 1891 at Madisonville (GEB-breeding); and Oct.
+There is one remarkable and documented record from south of Lake Pontchartrain (see below).
+Before the recent increase in birding activity in the Floriday parishes, there were no records from the near north shore for a century, those being July 10 and 23, 1888 at Covington (fide HCO); Aug.
+21, 1890 on Bedico Cr. (fide HCO); in 1891 at Madisonville (GEB--breeding); and Oct.
 18, 1903 at Covington (HHK).
-The recent records on the north shore of Lake Pontchartrain are Apr;l 19, 2008 at Covington (Steve Locke, fide NLN) and one on a St. Tammany CBC by Jim Holmes?..In late winter 2010, one was coming to a feeder in Harahan (.....), the only record from south of Lake Pontchartrain...

-Quite surprisingly, one was found in the Pearl River WMA onFebruary 2008 (PB,....) in basically bottomland hardwood habitat.
+The recent records on the north shore of Lake Pontchartrain inclued Apr;l 19, 2008 at Covington (Steve Locke, fide NLN), and one on a St. Tammany CBC by Jim Holmes?...In late winter 2010, one was coming to a feeder in Harahan (.....), the only record from south of Lake Pontchartrain...
+Just as surprising was one found in the Pearl River WMA onFebruary 2008 (PB,....) in basically bottomland hardwood habitat.